-Surfrider Foundation Georgia Chapter opposes the proposed changes to the Shoreline Protection Act in HB 271.
-The current version of the bill [see History/Status below]
+Surfrider Foundation Georgia opposes changes to the Shoreline Protection Act in HB 445.

-- House Bill 271 has passed out of the House but has been tabled by the Senate Natural Resources Committee for further study during the summer and fall of 2017.
+- In 2017, House Bill 271 passed out of the House but was tabled by the Senate Natural Resources Committee for further study during the summer and fall of 2017.

 - HB271 (271/CSFA) [Mar/03/2017 – Senate Read and Referred]

 - HB271 (LC 40 1467S) [Feb/23/2017 – House Committee Favorably Reported By Substitute]